margusmuru/Spring-Java21-security/README.md

 - jwt-auth - basic authentication using JWT token
 - main - JWT auth but with refresh-tokens, logout and Redis for key blacklists.

+This is a very barebones example of how to implement Spring Security with JWT and refresh tokens.
+There are no proper dto/model/entity classes, no proper exception handling (a simple RuntimeException is thrown).
+In a production application, entities should have proper ID values properly generated.
+Database should have proper foreign keys etc. Code structure is also very simple and should be improved for production use.

 # Spring security dependency and default login
 To use Spring Security, you must add dependency
 ```